seungyeon677/Young-People-Activity-Space-Disparity/README.md

-# Young-People-Activity-Space-Disparity

-Unveiling Spatial Disparities between Public Rental Housing and Young People’s Daily Activity Spaces
+# Unveiling Spatial Disparities between Public Rental Housing and Young People’s Daily Activity Spaces

 This repository contains the source code and methodology used in the research published in the *Journal of the Korean Geographical Society*.